Visit each heading below and go directly to the information:

 I did not submit my financial aid applications by the priority deadline.
 Can I still apply for financial aid?

 It is too late for scholarship consideration.
 However, you can still submit a FAFSA to receive federal student loans.
-Returning students should complete the FAFSA for the next academic year by May 1 to receive a new financial aid award before the bill due date.
+Returning students should complete the FAFSA for the next academic year by May 1 to receive a new financial aid offer by the end of June, allowing time to review and accept loans before the fall Bursar bill due date.

 Can I use financial aid to cover the deposit?